khush3/website_files/content/authors/admin/_index.md

 - Visitors
 ---

-My interest lies in Reinforcement Learning, particularly in its application to Robotics.
-I have worked on Machine Learning for a while now, and have developed an ardent interest in Reinforcement Learning.
+I am interested in working at the intersection of Machine Learning and Robotics.
+I have mainly worked on developing Reinforcement Learning and Deep Learning based algorithms to build some cool Robots.

 In my sophomore year, I started to work under [Dr. Shital Chiddarwar](http://mec.vnit.ac.in/people/sschiddarwar/) in [IvLabs](http://www.ivlabs.in/) and took various challenges that involved the application of Deep Learning and Reinforcement Learning.

+I spent the summer of 2020 working in [Dr. David Held\'s](https://www.ri.cmu.edu/ri-faculty/david-held/) [R-PAD Lab](https://r-pad.github.io/) at the Carnegie Mellon University as a part of the Robotics Institute Summer Scholar's Program remotely.

 Besides research, I enjoy listening to music, playing guitar and spending time in nature.